sourcegraph/handbook/content/departments/technical-success/support/process/engaging-other-teams.md

 Questions about specific alerts and graph panels should be routed to the team that is responsible for the alert or panel, as indicated by relevant entry in [Alert solutions](https://docs.sourcegraph.com/admin/observability/alert_solutions) or the [Dashboards reference](https://docs.sourcegraph.com/admin/observability/dashboards) respectively.

-Any other questions about monitoring and performance for self-hosted customers should be routed to the [Delivery team](../../../engineering/teams/release/index.md).
+Any other questions about monitoring and performance for self-hosted customers should be routed to the [Release team](../../../engineering/teams/release/index.md).

 Any other questions about monitoring and performance for managed instance deployment should be routed to the [Cloud team](../../../engineering/teams/../../cloud/index.md).